felipead/dotfiles/homebrew/README.md

 A tap is similar to a repository where homebrew can find more packages, called "bottles".
 The following files control which taps are going to be installed:

 - [`taps/versioned.txt`](taps/versioned.txt) contains a list of taps to be installed.
 This list will also be versioned on git and shared among all machines.
-- [`taps/local.txt`](taps/local.txt) contains a list of taps that should only be installed on the local machine (should not be checked in).
+- `taps/local.txt`, if present, is expected to contain a list of taps that should be installed only on the local machine (they are not supposed to be checked-in under version control).

 Bottles
 -------